 °F = 9⁄5°C + 32

-It doesn’t matter which one you use since they are the same equation.
+It doesn’t matter which one you use since they are two forms of the same equation.
 Let’s use the second one.
 We want to know when °C = °F, so the equation becomes:

 °C = 9⁄5°C + 32